In this multi-award winning film we look at the life of girls in the largest refugee camp in the world.

 But that is changing now that special sports clothing has been designed for the girls which meets religious requirements.
 They wear an hijab to cover their hair and a long-sleeved tunic and loose ankle-length trousers.
 We report on life in the camp and how many of the girls have now taken to volleyball, netball and handball.

 A Sporting Chance won “Best Creative Documentary” at the Association of International Broadcasters Awards.
 The film won through in an event dominated by major broadcasters from around the world.
 The Judges said: “It was a very interesting social subject with balanced treatment of the different sides.
 It had accurate and attentive editing and was highly relevant to international TV audiences well beyond the borders of Somalia.”

-Part of a 28 x 25-minute documentary series produced for the BBC.
+This film is part of the 28 x 25-minute documentary series “Survivor’s Guide” produced for the BBC.
 These films can be bought individually or as a series.